anantshah200/reko-documentation/README.md

 ## ENVIRONMENT

 1. The application is built using the project management tool Maven.
 2. The application has been developed with the help of the Spring framework.
 3. The server is implemented using the Tomcat servlet.
+The default port that Tomcat uses is 8080.